gregorwolf/pg-beershop/db-deployer/README.md

 `cf restage pg-beershop-db-deployer`

-you can SSH into the running application.
+you can SSH into the running application with:

+`cf ssh pg-beershop-db-deployer`

 There I've executed:

 ```bash
 cd app